 - Fridays have been nominated as SUP priority day.
 If SUP members are willing to join the club’s bar staff, then they could potentially hold regular sporting and social sessions.

 - The club has committed to purchasing 6 SUP and training upto 4 SUP instructors, so it can offer formal tuition and taster sessions.
-These should be in place by Spring 2021.
+These should be in place by Summer 2021.

 Impact of the Covid Situation.